-- (1) Thomas L. Williams, our Chief Executive Officer and Chairman of the Board, and Lee C. Banks, our President and Chief Operating Officer, are not included in this table because they are Named Executive Officers and the compensation paid to them in fiscal year 2020 is reflected in the Summary Compensation Table. - (2) Reflects a 10% decrease in cash retainer beginning April 1,2020 as a result of cost reduction measures implemented in response to the economic downturn and COVID-19. - (3) This column represents the aggregate grant date fair value of RSUs granted under our Amended 2016 Equity Plan in fiscal year 2020 and computed in accordance with FASB ASC Topic 718.
+Thomas L. Williams, our Chief Executive Officer and Chairman of the Board, and Lee C. Banks, our Vice Chairman and President, are not included in this table because they are Named Executive Officers and the compensation paid to them in fiscal year 2021 is reflected in the Summary Compensation Table.
+Reflects a 10% decrease in cash retainer in the first quarter of fiscal year 2021 as a result of company-wide cost control measures related to COVID-19 and

+(2) There is a notification of the experimental in the initial quarter of initial year 2021 as a result of company-wide cost control measures related to covid-15 and the economic downturn.

+- (3) This column represents the aggregate grant date fair value of RSUs granted under our Amended 2016 Equity Plan in fiscal year 2021 and computed in accordance with FASB ASC Topic 718.
 The amount was calculated using the closing stock price on the date of each of the grants.
-Each of the non-employee Directors received 906 RSUs on his or her grant date, and as of June 30, 2020, all such RSUs remained unvested. - (4) The amounts reported in this column include (a) the value of the dividend equivalent units earned as additional RSUs on the unvested RSUs granted in fiscal year 2020 and the dividend equivalent units earned as additional RSUs on the unvested RSUs granted to Ms. Thompson in fiscal year 2019 and vested on January 23, 2020 reported in footnote 2 to this table; and (b) the following matching gifts under our Matching Gifts Program: Ms. Harty-\$1,000, Mr. Scaminace-\$5,000 and Ms. Thompson-\$9,000.
+Each of the non-employee Directors serving as a Director on October 28, 2020 received 729 RSUs on his or her grant date; Ms. Evanko and Mr. Fritz who were appointed in January 2021 received 547 RSUs on his and her grant date; and Mr. Lacey who was elected in April 2021 received 365 RSUs on his grant date.
+As of June 30, 2021, all such RSUs remained unvested.
+Mr. Bohn retired on January 10, 2021, and his original grant of 729 RSUs was prorated to the date of his retirement and the prorated amount (145 RSUs) will vest on October 28, 2021. - (4) The amounts reported in this column include (a) the value of the dividend equivalent units earned as additional RSUs on the unvested RSUs granted in fiscal year 2021 reported in footnote 3 to this table; and (b) the following matching gifts under our Matching Gifts Program: Mr. Scaminace-\$10,000 and Mr. Wainscott -\$10,000.